manasvinayak/Text-To-Speech-Converter/README.md

 ### Usage

-1. Enter the text you want to convert into speech in the text area.
+1. Enter the text or upload the file you want to convert into speech in the text area or by clicking on file choose button.
+2. Select from various voices from the dropdown.
-2. Click on the "Play Converted Sound" button to listen to the speech.
+3. Click on the "Play Converted Sound" button to listen to the speech.
+4. Click on the "Toggle Dark Mode" button to change to the dark mode.
-3. If no text is entered, an error message will prompt you to enter text.
+5. If no text is entered, an error message will prompt you to enter text.

 ## Code Structure